IrinUvis/canvas-math-expression-solver-mobile-app/README.md

 Whichever method is chosen, you will need to have Flutter SDK installed.

+### iOS sidenote
+If you intend to run this app on an iOS device, additional work is required due to how tflite_flutter package works.
+The step by step guide can be found in [tflite_flutter package documenation](https://pub.dev/packages/tflite_flutter)

 ## Functionalities
 The app allows the user to draw digits (0-9), basic math operators (+, -, *, /) and left and right brackets ([, ]).